Floer theory for Hamiltonian PDE using model theory: Nonlinear Schr odinger equations of convolution type

 \section{Nonlinear Schr\"odinger equations of convolution type}

 While the symplectic form $\omega$ is nondegenerate on $L^2(S^1,\IC)$, the Hamiltonian $H_t$ is only well-defined and smooth on its dense subspace $H^{1,2}(S^1,\IC)$.
-While this is immediately apparent for the first summand as it involves the first derivative, observe that even the Hamiltonian $F_t$ modelling the nonlinearity is not defined on all of $\IH$ when the resulting Schr\"odinger equation is truely nonlinear.
-This in turn immediately leads to problems with the existence of the corresponding Hamiltonian flow $\phi_t$, describing the time-evolution of solutions of the nonlinear Schr\"odinger equation. \\
+While this is apparent for the first summand as it involves the first derivative, observe that even the Hamiltonian $F_t$ modelling the nonlinearity is not defined on all of $\IH$ when the resulting Schr\"odinger equation is truely nonlinear.
+This in turn leads to true problems with the existence of the corresponding Hamiltonian flow $\phi_t=\phi^H_t$, describing the time-evolution of solutions of the nonlinear Schr\"odinger equation. \\

-We start with the case of the free nonlinear Schr\"odinger equation, that is, when the nonlinearity $f$ is equal to zero.
-Although the Hamiltonian vector field $X^0(u)=i\Delta u$ of the resulting Hamiltonian given by $H^0$ is only defined on $H^{2,2}(S^1,\IC)$, it is easy to see that the resulting linear flow given by extends to the full symplectic Hilbert space $\IH=L^2(S^1,\IC)$.
-In order to see this, observe that, after applying the Fourier transform, the linear flow, still denoted by $\phi^0_t$, is given by that is, in every frequency it multiplies the Fourier coefficient by a complex number of norm one. \\
+We start with the case of the \emph{free} nonlinear Schr\"odinger equation, that is, when the nonlinearity $f$ is equal to zero.
+Note that in this case the Hamiltonian $H_t$ simplifies to While the resulting Hamiltonian vector field $X^0(u)=i\Delta u$ is only defined on $H^{2,2}(S^1,\IC)$, we can prove the following result about the corresponding flow $\phi^0_t$.

+\begin{proposition} The flow of the free Schr\"odinger equation is given by For fixed time $t$ it preserves the $L^2$-norm and hence defines a linear symplectomorphism on the full symplectic Hilbert space $\IH=L^2(S^1,\IC)$, which restricts to a finite-dimensional linear symplectomorphism on every $\IC^{2k+1}:=\{u\in\IH:\,\hat{u}(n)=0\,\,\textrm{for all}\,\, |n|>k\}$. \end{proposition}

+\begin{proof} In order to see this, observe that, after applying the Fourier transform, the symplectic vector field $X^0(\hat{u})(n)=in^2\cdot\hat{u}(n)$ has a linear flow given by Since in every frequency it multiplies the Fourier coefficient by a complex number of norm one, the claims follow. \end{proof}